andrewjrobinson/gen-plat-docs/docs/hpc-archive/index.md

 ### Shelved

 For projects that have been put on hold for the time being.
 They can be brought back to the HPC storage (i.e.
 /home/group/*) when work resumes.
+Intermediate files must also be removed prior to archiving.

 ## Archive directory layout

 Each labgroup's archive directory contains two sub-directories for the Published and Shelved data.

-* **/home/archive/LABGROUP/pub**: Research projects that result in published data are stored inside the *pub* directory
+* **/home/group/LABGROUP/archive/pub**: Research projects that result in published data are stored inside the *pub* directory
-* **/home/archive/LABGROUP/shelf**: Research projects that are temporarily shelved are stored inside the *shelf* directory
+* **/home/group/LABGROUP/archive/shelf**: Research projects that are temporarily shelved are stored inside the *shelf* directory

 ## Meta-data